door2door-io/data-engineer-challenge/README.md

 # Data Engineer challenge

-door2door, the operator of the 'allygator shuttle' service in Berlin, collects the live position of all vehicles in its fleet in real-time via a GPS sensor in each vehicle.
-In order to handle these requests, door2door has an API handling the shifts and vehicle position updates during the ridepooling operations.
-This API takes care of handling our fleets and save information in its database.
-Before saving this data, the API emits event to a data stream from where another component saves it to a data lake.
+door2door, the provider of the 'allygator shuttle' service in Berlin, collects the live position of all vehicles in its fleet in real-time via a GPS sensor in each vehicle.
+These vehicles run in operating periods that are managed by door2door's operators.
+An API is responsible for collecting information from the vehicles and the operators.
+An step of the API's processing of this information, is to emit events to a data stream from which another component process and store them in a data lake.

-For this exercise, we collected a sample of the data lake structure and put it on the `/data` folder.
+For this challenge, we collected a sample of the data lake structure and put it on the `/data` folder.

 See the [Data Model](#data-model) section for more information.